nuno-f-monteiro/ContentPlatformInterview/README.md

 # Content Platform Practical exercise

-Hello, future candidate.
-We are the Farfetch Content Platform team, and we propose that you make a small exercise to help us better understand your current skills and if you fill the minimum requirements we found suitable for the position in our team.
+Hello, we are the Farfetch Content Platform team, and we propose that you make a small exercise to help us better understand your current skills.
 With this in mind, we propose that you do the following:

 1. Create a `REST API` that allows to perform `CRUD` operations on a specific entity;